shawntabrizi/shawntabrizi.github.io/_posts/2019-06-27-extending-substrate-runtime-modules.md

 }
 ```

 Here, we simply call into the Sudo module's storage to retrieve who the current Sudo key is, and check that the sender matches that key.
-If that check fails, we never make the downstream call to the SRML Contract module to actually put the code on the chain, and thus nothing happens.
+If that check fails, we never make the downstream call to the SRML Contract module to actually put the code on the chain.
+Instead the module will return a runtime error:

+> Sender must be the Sudo key to put_code

+and nothing will happen.
 It really is that easy!

 ### Other Details